-One piece of advice that many publishers receive about tackling bad ads is to raise their floor prices.
+One piece of advice that many publishers receive about tackling bad ads, such as forced redirect ads, is to raise their floor prices.
 The theory is that bad actors bid low and that setting price floors will price malicious campaigns out of the market and keep them off your website.

 We’ve never been convinced by this argument at OKO.
 On a theoretical level we see no reason to believe that malicious ads will always be associated with low bids.
 If these scams were not profitable then the people behind them would be less attracted to them.
 If they are profitable and scale-able then why bid low?
 On a more evidential level we have also only seen limited success in using floor prices to tackle bad ads in the past.

 Now it seems that there is broader data that supports our own experiences of this problem.
 Confiant, who specialise in monitoring and policing ad creatives on behalf of publishers, have just released their latest Demand Quality Report that sampled over 100 billion impressions to identify patterns in malicious advertising.
 One of the data points they analysed was the CPM of the malicious ads they detected.